syncfusion-content/winui-docs/winui/SegmentedControl/Getting-Started.md

 ## Populating items using business objects

-You can populate items to the Segmented Control by setting the collection value to the `ItemsSource` property.
+Populating items to the Segmented Control by setting the collection value to the `ItemsSource` property.

 ### ItemTemplate

-Users can customize the appearance of each `SfSegmentedItem` by using the `ItemTemplate` property.
+By defining the `ItemTemplate` of the segmented control, a custom user interface(UI) can be achieved to display each `SfSegmentedItem`.

 {% tabs %}
 {% highlight xaml %}